Optimising DuckDB performance on large EC2 instances

 My benchmarks showed it was capable of writing at about 8GiB/s to the two SSDs (connected in RAID0) on the r8id.32xlarge, similar to their expected maximum performance.

-The benchmarks also showed that slower disk will cause correspondingly slower runtimes as you wait for data to be written to disk.
+The benchmarks also showed that slower disks will cause correspondingly slower runtimes as you wait for data to be written to disk.
 EBS throughput is configurable, but gp3 can default to just 125 MiB/s, so the slowdown can be dramatic.

 Since DuckDB will often spill to disk this finding is relevant even for operations that do not explicitly write out large datasets to disk.